Sustainable Fashion Design for Teens

 danielle@scrap-sf.orgg

-SCRAP's Sustainable Fashion Design Program is supported in part by California Arts Council, San Francisco Arts Commission and the Mary Crocker Trust
+SCRAP's Sustainable Fashion Design Program is supported in part by the California Arts Council, San Francisco Arts Commission, Culture of Repair, Goodwill, and the Mary Crocker Trust